 I am still a bit worried when I walk into class on Monday, but after I begin taking my final, I start to grow some confidence.
 By the end of my last class, I leave the room feeling extremely relieved.
 My psych final was very challenging, but I have faith that my studying will get me the grade I know I deserve.

 Afterwards, I head over to meet Michael at the comic book shop downtown.
-We have been meaning to go for quite a while, but with all of my classes and doing all the writing for my novel and Abby’s sorority info, I just hadn’t found the time.
+We have been meaning to go for quite a while, but with all of my classes and doing all the writing for my novel and Abby’s sorority, I just haven’t found the time.
 When we did hang, we always went straight to the arcade or the movie theater.

 I wave to Michael who is sitting on the sofa reading, and then walk over to one of the comic book shelves.